Skip to main content

 What does a rate increase mean?

 A rate increase means it becomes more expensive to borrow money.
-If you have a mortgage with us, your monthly repayment will increase when the interest rate goes up.
+If you have a mortgage, your monthly repayment will increase when the rate goes up.
+Paying via a standing transfer from another bank?
+Remember to increase the amount.
+You'll find your updated repayment plan in the app.

 Why do interest rates increase?